-MFFO excludes expensed costs associated with investing activities, some of which are acquisition related costs that affect our operations only in periods in which properties are acquired, and other non-operating items that are included in FFO, such as straight-lining of rents as required by U.S. GAAP.
+MFFO excludes expensed costs associated with investing activities, some of which are acquisition related costs that affect our operations only in periods in which properties are acquired, and other non-operating items that are included in FFO, such as straight-lining of rents as required by GAAP.
 By excluding costs that we consider more reflective of acquisition activities and other non-operating items, the use of MFFO provides another measure of our operating performance once our portfolio is stabilized.
 Because MFFO may be a recognized measure of operating performance within the non-listed REIT industry, MFFO and the adjustments used to calculate it may be useful in order to evaluate our performance against other non-listed REITs.
-Like FFO, MFFO is not equivalent to our net income or loss as determined under U.S. GAAP, as detailed in the table below, and MFFO may not be a useful measure of the impact of long-term operating performance on value if we continue to acquire a significant amount of properties.
+Like FFO, MFFO is not equivalent to our net income or loss as determined under GAAP, as detailed in the table below, and MFFO may not be a useful measure of the impact of long-term operating performance on value if we continue to acquire a significant amount of properties.
 MFFO should only be used as a measurement of our operating performance while we are acquiring a significant amount of properties because it excludes, among other things, acquisition costs incurred during the periods in which properties were acquired.

-We believe our definition of MFFO, a non-U.S. GAAP measure, is consistent with the IPA's Guideline 2010-01, Supplemental Performance Measure for Publicly Registered, Non-Listed REITs: Modified Funds from Operations, or the "Practice Guideline," issued by the IPA in November 2010.
-The Practice Guideline defines MFFO as FFO further adjusted for the following items, as applicable, included in the determination of U.S. GAAP net income: acquisition fees and expenses; amounts relating to straight-line rents and amortization of above and below market lease assets and liabilities, accretion of discounts and amortization of premiums on debt investments; mark-to-market adjustments included in net income; nonrecurring gains or losses included in net income from the extinguishment or sale of debt, hedges, foreign exchange, derivatives or securities holdings where trading of such holdings is not a fundamental attribute of the business plan, unrealized gains or losses resulting from consolidation from, or deconsolidation to, equity accounting, and after adjustments for consolidated and unconsolidated partnerships and joint ventures, with such adjustments calculated to reflect MFFO on the same basis.
+We believe our definition of MFFO, a non-GAAP measure, is consistent with the IPA's Guideline 2010-01, Supplemental Performance Measure for Publicly Registered, Non-Listed REITs: Modified Funds from Operations, or the "Practice Guideline," issued by the IPA in November 2010.
+The Practice Guideline defines MFFO as FFO further adjusted for the following items, as applicable, included in the determination of GAAP net income: acquisition fees and expenses; amounts relating to straight-line rents and amortization of above and below market lease assets and liabilities, accretion of discounts and amortization of premiums on debt investments; mark-to-market adjustments included in net income; nonrecurring gains or losses included in net income from the extinguishment or sale of debt, hedges, foreign exchange, derivatives or securities holdings where trading of such holdings is not a fundamental attribute of the business plan, unrealized gains or losses resulting from consolidation from, or deconsolidation to, equity accounting, and after adjustments for consolidated and unconsolidated partnerships and joint ventures, with such adjustments calculated to reflect MFFO on the same basis.

 Our presentation of FFO and MFFO may not be comparable to other similarly titled measures presented by other REITs.
 We believe that the use of FFO and MFFO provides a more complete understanding of our operating performance to stockholders and to management, and when compared year over year, reflects the impact on our operations from trends in occupancy rates, rental rates, operating costs, general and administrative expenses, and interest costs.
-Neither FFO nor MFFO is intended to be an alternative to "net income" or to "cash flows from operating activities" as determined by U.S. GAAP as a measure of our capacity to pay distributions.
+Neither FFO nor MFFO is intended to be an alternative to "net income" or to "cash flows from operating activities" as determined by GAAP as a measure of our capacity to pay distributions.
 Management uses FFO and MFFO to compare our operating performance to that of other REITs and to assess our operating performance.

-Our FFO and MFFO for the years ended December 31, 2021, 2020 and 2019 are calculated as follows (Dollar amounts in thousands):
+Our FFO and MFFO for the years ended December 31, 2022, 2021 and 2020 are calculated as follows (Dollar amounts in thousands):

-For the year ended December 31, 2021 2020 2019 Net loss \$ (2,503) \$ (10,388) \$ (11,420) Add: Depreciation and amortization related to investment properties 48,906 52,834 57,691 Provision for asset impairment - - 4,420 Less: Gain on sale of investment properties - - (3,279) Funds from operations (FFO) 46,403 42,446 47,412 Less: Amortization of acquired market lease intangibles, net (773) (2,073) (1,405) Straight-line income, net 362 (965) (840) Modified funds from operations (MFFO) \$ 45,992 \$ 39,408 \$ 45,167
+For the year ended December 31, , 2022 2021 2020 Net loss \$ (12,618) \$ (2,503) \$ (10,388) Add: Depreciation and amortization related to investment properties 55,319 48,906 52,834 Funds from operations (FFO) 42,701 46,403 42,446 Less: Amortization of acquired market lease intangibles, net (818) (773) (2,073) Straight-line income, net 37 362 (965) Modified funds from operations (MFFO) \$ 41,920 \$ 45,992 \$ 39,408